 Lovable nails the look.
 It does not nail SEO, accessibility, security headers, or social previews.
 We scan every page and tell you exactly what to fix.

 Lovable's generated React + Supabase apps look great in the preview pane.
 Then you ship them and discover the favicon is still the Vite logo, the OG card is broken on every share, and Google can't read half your routes.
-We catch all of that in one $1 scan.
+The Free Growth Baseline catches the first visible blockers before you send traffic.

-Each one is real, severity-ranked, and ships with a one-line fix suggestion in the report.
+Each pattern is written from public-page audit evidence and ships with a one-line fix suggestion in the report.

 Every share to LinkedIn, Slack, X or iMessage renders a broken thumbnail.
 Single biggest source of ‘this looks unprofessional’ feedback for vibe-coded launches.